dynstack/dynstack/README.md

 If you intend to do research using DynStack we refer to the following papers.
 We're happy to also include your paper, please contact us at dynstack@adaptop.at.

 * Beham, A., Leitner, S., Karder, J., Werth, B., Wagner, S. 2022.
 DynStack - A Benchmarking Framework for Dynamic Optimization Problems in Warehouse Operations.
 In Proceedings of the 2022 Genetic and Evolutionary Computation Conference Companion (GECCO '22).
-Association for Computing Machinery (to appear)
+Association for Computing Machinery, pp. 1984-1991. https://dl.acm.org/doi/10.1145/3520304.3533957
 * Karder, J. A., Beham, A., Werth, B., Wagner, S., Affenzeller, M. 2022.
 Integrated Machine Learning in Open-Ended Crane Scheduling: Learning Movement Speeds and Service Times.
 In Procedia Computer Science (Vol. 200, pp. 1031) https://www.sciencedirect.com/science/article/pii/S1877050922003118
 * Beham, A., Raggl, S., Karder, J., Werth, B., Wagner, S. 2022.
 Dynamic Warehouse Environments for Crane Stacking and Scheduling.
 Procedia Computer Science, 200, 1461-1470. https://doi.org/10.1016/j.procs.2022.01.347
 * Werth, B.; Karder, J.; Beham, A.; Wagner, S. 2021.
 Dynamic landscape analysis for open-ended stacking.
 In Proceedings of the 2021 Genetic and Evolutionary Computation Conference Companion (GECCO '21).
 Association for Computing Machinery, pp. 1700-1707. https://dl.acm.org/doi/10.1145/3449726.3463153